xazriel/xazriel/README.md

 🎓 Currently studying at Universitas Persada Indonesia YAI – Sistem Informasi
-💼 Involved in projects using backend and frontend web technologies 🛠️ Interested in fullstack development, especially working with Laravel and MySQL.
-📊 Also familiar with REST API, UI/UX design, and software documentation
+💼 Involved in projects using backend and frontend web technologies 🛠️ Interested in fullstack development, especially working with Laravel and MySQL 📊 Also familiar with REST API, UI/UX design, and software documentation

 ## Language